JieGH/Jie.Lei.github.io/ACACES24/ACACES24_PAGE.md

 ### Paper:
 [Mapping Parallel Matrix Multiplication in GotoBLAS2 to the AMD Versal ACAP for Deep Learning](https://arc.net/l/quote/mbhopaxf)
-<br /> *Lei, J., Quintana-Ort ́ı, E.S., 2024.
-Mapping Parallel Matrix Multipli- cation in GotoBLAS2 to the AMD Versal ACAP for Deep Learning.
+<br /> *Lei, J., Quintana-Ortí, E.S., 2024.
+Mapping Parallel Matrix Multiplication in GotoBLAS2 to the AMD Versal ACAP for Deep Learning.
 In: Proceedings of the PECS 2024 - Workshop on Performance and Energy Efficiency in Concurrent and Distributed Systems, Pisa, Italy, to appear.*

 ### Poster and breakdown: